High Blood Pressure in Livonia, MI

 - Eye blood spots

-However, you may experience no symptoms, which often occurs with hypertension until your problem is severe enough to be life-threatening.
+However, you may experience a lack of symptoms, which often occurs with hypertension, until your problem is severe enough to be life-threatening.
 Schedule yearly physicals with your primary care physician to check your blood pressure.